2021 Laurentian University financial crisis: Midwifery

 Laurentian was one of the three Ontario universities that offered an undergraduate program in midwifery, and the only university outside of the province of Québec that offered the degree in French (and the only bilingual program in Canada).
 Despite receiving 400 applications each year for the 30 spots in the program, midwifery was canceled, even though the province was facing a shortage of midwives.
 Some commentators also raised concerns about the impact of the cuts on regional healthcare in Northern Ontario, while others raised concerns about the impact on women.
 However, in appearing before a federal parliamentary committee, Robert Haché testified that the province's funding was insufficient to sustain the program.

 In April, the provincial government announced that it intended to ensure the continuation of a bilingual midwifery program.
 The government had previously stated that it would redistribute the funding Laurentian received to the midwifery programs at Ryerson University (now Toronto Metropolitan University) and McMaster University.
 In May, the Ontario Midwifery Consortium announced that it had received temporary funding from the province for Ryerson and McMaster to train virtually the Laurentian transfer students and oversee their placements.

 The abolition of the French-language program was a topic of the report published in March 2022 of the Ontario commissioner for French-language services, who found that the university and the province violated Ontario's French Language Services Act.
 See also 2021 Laurentian University Financial Crisis.

 Science

 Nobel Prize laureate Arthur B. McDonald, a former director of SNOLAB, criticised the elimination of the university's programs in physics and mathematics, noting that Laurentian was a founding member of the SNOLAB and that the loss of new students could significantly impact astrophysics research in Sudbury.
-Other programs that were cut included radiation therapy, ecology, zoology, and environmental science, despite the university having been the driving force behind Greater Sudbury's internationally recognised regreening program.
+Other programs that were cut included radiation therapy, ecology, and environmental science, despite the university having been the driving force behind Greater Sudbury's internationally recognised regreening program.